SigmaHQ/sigma-specification/appendix_modifer.md

 * `contains`: puts `*` wildcards around the values, such that the value is matched anywhere in the field.
-* `all`: Normally, lists of values were linked with *OR* in the generated query.
+* `all`: Normally, lists of values are linked with *OR* in the generated query.
 This modifier changes this to *AND*.
 This is useful if you want to express a command line invocation with different parameters where the order may vary and removes the need for some cumbersome workarounds.

   Single item values are not allowed to have an `all` modifier as some back-ends cannot support it.